27th August 2020

 * Finally, lifestyle should be considered.
 Smoking is bad for your oral health and general health, and there is a definite link between smoking and tooth loss, gum disease and oral cancer.

-How do I book with you?
+How do I book my hygienist appointment with you?